argoproj/argo-workflows/docs/workflow-controller-configmap.md

-# Workflow Controller Configmap
+# Workflow Controller Config Map

 ## Introduction

-The Workflow Controller Configmap is used to set controller-wide settings.
+The Workflow Controller Config Map is used to set controller-wide settings.

 For a detailed example, please see [`workflow-controller-configmap.yaml`](./workflow-controller-configmap.yaml).

-## Setting the Configmap
+## Setting the Config Map

-The configmap should be saved as a K8s Configmap on the cluster in the same namespace as the `workflow-controller`.
+The config map should be saved as a K8S config map on the cluster in the same namespace as the `workflow-controller`.
 It should then be referenced by the `workflow-controller` and `argo-server` as a command argument:

 ```yaml